Wartem/seeed-voicecard/README.md

 11. Prompts for reboot (or reboots automatically with `--reboot`).

 This is designed to be idempotent for normal re-runs on the same host.
+Re-running the installer on the same model does not duplicate boot entries or module registrations.

+## Kernel Support

+Validated in this fork:
+- `6.6.51+rpt-rpi-2712` (Raspberry Pi 5)
+- `6.12.62+rpt-rpi-2712` (Raspberry Pi 5)

+How support works:
+- Installer registers driver sources in DKMS.
+- DKMS builds modules for installed kernel headers.
+- The running kernel (`uname -r`) loads its matching module set.

+Compatibility updates in this fork include:
+- API-guarded driver changes for 6.1/6.6/6.12 ASoC and driver callbacks.
+- Overlay updates for 2-mic clock/MCLK handling needed on newer kernels.

 ## Validation Workflows